 Endpoint Management periodically reimports volume purchase licenses from Apple to ensure that the licenses reflect all changes.
 Such changes include when you manually delete an imported app from the volume purchase.
 By default, Endpoint Management refreshes the volume purchase license baseline a minimum of every 720 minutes.
 You can change the baseline interval through the server property, volume purchase baseline interval (

 This article focuses on using volume purchase with managed licenses, which enables you to use Endpoint Management to distribute apps.
 If you currently use redemption codes and want to change to managed distribution, see this Apple Support document: Migrate from redemption codes to managed distribution with the Volume Purchase.

 For information about the iOS volume purchase, see https://volume.itunes.apple.com/us/store.
-To enroll in volume purchase, go to https://deploy.apple.com/qforms/open/register/index/avs.
-To access your volume purchase store in iTunes, go to https://volume.itunes.apple.com/?l=en.
+To enroll in volume purchase, go to https://deploy.apple.com/qforms/open/register/check/avs.
+To access your volume purchase store in your Apple App Store account, go to https://volume.itunes.apple.com/?l=en.

 After you save these iOS volume purchase settings in Endpoint Management, the purchased apps appear on the Configure > Apps page in the Endpoint Management console.

 In the Endpoint Management console, click the gear icon in the upper-right corner.
 The Settings page appears.

 Click Volume purchase.
 The Volume purchase configuration page appears.